Ian Simpson (architect)

 Ian Simpson (born c.
-1955) is an English architect and one of the partners of SimpsonHaugh and Partners, established in 1987 with Rachel Haugh.
+1955) is an English architect and one of the partners of SimpsonHaugh, established in 1987 with Rachel Haugh (as Ian Simpson Architects).

 Biography

+Early life

 Ian Simpson was born and brought up in Heywood, near Rochdale, the oldest of six children.
 His father was a demolition contractor.

 Excelling in art and woodwork at school, he claims he knew he wanted to be an architect from age 12.

+Education and career

 He studied architecture at Liverpool Polytechnic and after he completed his studies he left to work in London with Foster and Partners.

 After three years, he moved back to Manchester and set up Ian Simpson Architects with Rachel Haugh.
 Simpson's lecturer’s post at Manchester University paid the bills; the practice wouldn’t make a profit for almost ten years.

-The main offices of the practice are in Castlefield, Manchester; it also has a London office, working on several projects in the capital.
-Beyond the UK, Simpson is building a new concert hall in Antwerp.
+The first projects were in Manchester, including the Green Room theatre, a nine-year project with Manchester Museum and work on Ducie House and in Castlefield, where the practice is still based.
+These brought Simpson to the attention of Sir Howard Bernstein and the city council.